danielstern/tau.js/readme.md

 In order to enable audio playback and microphone access, you need to click on the debugger UI.

-> The debug UI is still in development.
+The debug UI is still in development.
 You'll be able to run the debug UI locally, if desired, as part of future releases.
 You can still use `tau.js` without the debugger if you want an entirely localized experience.

 Enable debug output from a tau session by passing `{ debug : true }` (see examples) or by setting the following environment variable:

 ```
-TAU_DEBUG=true # if enabled, sessions will automatically connect to debug server
+# If enabled, sessions will automatically connect to debug server
+TAU_DEBUG=true
-TAU_DEBUG_AUTOPLAY=true # if enabled, sessions will automatically respond to voice commands.
+# If enabled, sessions will automatically respond to voice commands.
+If this is not enabled you have to handle the user's debug voice input yourself (see examples.)
+TAU_DEBUG_AUTOPLAY=true
 ```